tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/购买指南/欠费说明_intl_en.md

 ## Daily Billing
-If you are billed daily, MPS fees will be charged from your account.
-If your account falls into arrears due to insufficient balance, MPS will complete all ongoing transcoding tasks first and then enter the service suspension process.
-Only after you top up your account to a positive balance can you continue to use the console.
+If you are on a daily billing cycle, MPS will deduct fees from your account balance.
+If your account has insufficient balance and falls into arrears, MPS will complete all ongoing transcoding tasks before suspending the service.
+You will only be able to continue using the service after you top up your account and your balance becomes positive.
 The daily billing mode is used by default.
-If you want to change it to monthly billing, please contact your Tencent Cloud rep.
+If you want to change to monthly billing, please contact your Tencent Cloud sales rep.

-#### Service suspension mechanism
+#### Service suspension
 MPS will be suspended if your account falls into arrears.
-+ Everyday at a point between 12:00 and 18:00 Beijing time, MPS will calculate, output, and settle the bill for fees incurred yesterday.
++ MPS will calculate, output and settle the bill for fees incurred the day before daily between 12:00 and 18:00 Beijing time.
-+ If payment fails due to insufficient balance, you will receive a notification for arrears via SMS on the same day.
-If you fail to top up your account to a positive balance in 24 hours, MPS will be officially suspended.
-If you top up your account in 24 hours, MPS will remain available.
++ If payment fails due to insufficient balance, you will receive an arrears notification via SMS on the same day.
+If you fail to top up your account within 24 hours, MPS service will be suspended.
+If you top up your account in 24 hours, MPS service will remain available.
-+ After MPS is suspended, you cannot use the MPS services or console, but files and configuration information will be retained without being deleted or modified.
++ MPS services or console during service suspension, but files and configuration information will be retained, and will not be deleted or modified.

 ## Monthly Billing

-For more information on [monthly billing](https://intl.cloud.tencent.com/document/product/1041/33478) and price negotiation, please contact your Tencent Cloud rep.
+For more information on [monthly billing](https://intl.cloud.tencent.com/document/product/1041/33478) and pricing negotiations, please contact your Tencent Cloud sales rep.